MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 It can take about 10 minutes to change the site address (depending on the size of the site), and the site will be read-only during this time.
 We recommend changing addresses during times when the site is not heavily used.

-For this preview, you can change the address of up to 10 sites at a time.
+For this preview, you can change the address of up to 100 sites at a time.
 To change an additional site address, wait for another change to finish.

 ## Communicating the address change to users

 Before you change a site's address, it's important to communicate the change to the site’s users (generally anyone with the ability to edit or view the site).
 This can help reduce user confusion and calls to your help desk.
-Review the impact of changing a site address and let users know the following information:
+[Review the effects](#effects-of-changing-a-site-address) of changing a site address and let users know the following information:

 - When the change will happen
 - What the new URL will be